 - 5.1.
-With the exception of applications on the grounds of hardship, rate relief will not normally be awarded in respect of any day prior to the day that an application is received.
-However, in exceptional circumstances consideration may be given to awarding rate relief for a retrospective period where the ratepayer can demonstrate good cause for not submitting the application earlier.
-Additionally, applications for other reliefs awarded using s47 powers may be considered where the ratepayer meets the relevant criteria. - 5.2.
+Rate relief will not normally be awarded in respect of any period prior to the start of the financial year in which the application was submitted.
+However, in exceptional circumstances consideration may be given to awarding rate relief for a retrospective period where the ratepayer can demonstrate good cause for not submitting the application earlier. - 5.2.
 Where the application is on the grounds of hardship an award may be made for a respective period where it is considered that the business suffered hardship during that period. - 5.3.
-No consideration shall be given to an award for a retrospective period where the Council is not able to verify to its satisfaction that the circumstances giving rise to the application pertained for that period - 5.4.
-Under s47 of the LGFA, HDC is unable to grant relief with an effective date of more than six months after the end of the financial year to which it relates, therefore applications received after this date will not be considered.
+No consideration shall be given to an award for a retrospective period where the Council is not able to verify to its satisfaction that the circumstances giving rise to the application pertained for that period

-6. Appeals
+1. Appeals

-- 6.1.
-There is no statutory right of appeal against the refusal to award relief. - 6.2.
-An applicant may request a review of the decision but only where either: - Additional information that is relevant to the application and was not available at the time the decision was made becomes available; or - There are good grounds to believe the application or supporting information was not interpreted correctly at the time the decision was made. - 6.3 A request for a review must be made within 28 days of notification of the decision and must set out the reasons for the request and any supporting information.
+- 1.1.
+There is no statutory right of appeal against the refusal to award relief. - 1.2.
+An applicant may request a review of the decision but only where either:

+Additional information that is relevant to the application and was not available at the time the decision was made becomes available; or

+There are good grounds to believe the application or supporting information was not interpreted correctly at the time the decision was made.

+6.3 A request for a review must be made within 28 days of notification of the decision and must set out the reasons for the request and any supporting information.

-7. Subsidy Control
+2. Subsidy Control

-- 7.1.
-Rate relief shall not be awarded in any circumstances where it appears that an award will result in the ratepayer exceeding the subsidy control level. - 7.2.
+- 2.1.
+Rate relief shall not be awarded in any circumstances where it appears that an award will result in the ratepayer exceeding the subsidy control level. - 2.2.
 If required by the Council, each application from a business, or organisation engaged in business activities, must be accompanied by a statement signed by the appropriate person representing the ratepayer setting out the amount of subsidy control, including but not limited to discretionary rate relief, which the ratepayer has received within the previous three years.
 Applications shall not be considered until this statement is received.

-8. Misrepresentation or Fraud
+3. Misrepresentation or Fraud

-8.1.
+3.1.
 The Council requires all applicants to provide complete and truthful information and to disclose all information that may be relevant to an award including any subsequent changes of circumstance.
 In the event of deliberate misrepresentation or fraud the Council will take action in accordance with its Anti-Fraud Strategy which may include prosecution for criminal offences.